-What to know when your landlord is in foreclosure
+What happens if your landlord is in foreclosure proceedings?

 If your landlord misses a mortgage payment, the bank will file a case in Supreme Court.
 If your landlord is unable to work out a settlement with the bank, then the bank will likely get a judgment of foreclosure and sale that allows it to sell the property at an auction.